AustinZ21/EggHatch-AI/README.md

 - **Dataset Size**: The POC uses a small dataset for demonstration purposes.
 A production system would require significantly larger datasets, necessitating more sophisticated data engineering solutions.
 - **Data Freshness**: The current implementation uses static data.
 A production system would need regular data updates and pipelines to maintain relevance.
-- **Feature Engineering Complexity**: Scaling to larger datasets would require more complex feature engineering and potentially distributed computing resources.
+- **Feature Engineering Complexity**: Feature engineering is one of the most important and time-consuming tasks in deep learning and LLM model development.
+Due to time constraints, the POC implements only basic feature engineering.
+A production system would require more sophisticated techniques, domain-specific feature extraction, and potentially distributed computing resources to handle larger datasets.
 - **Training and Tuning**: The POC uses pre-trained models with minimal fine-tuning.
 Production deployment would benefit from domain-specific model training and continuous tuning based on user interactions.

 ### Business Integration Limitations